-(4-3-2).
-Basic information security goals of availability, integrity, accuracy, and confidentiality.
-Vocabulary and terminology specific to the field of information security are discussed.
+(4-3-2) An introduction to information security including vocabulary and terminology, ethics, the legal environment, and risk management.
 Identification of exposures and vulnerabilities and appropriate countermeasures are addressed.
-The importance of appropriate planning and administrative controls is also discussed.
+The importance of appropriate planning, policies and controls is also discussed.